 To apply for the Lokey Fellowship, you will need to submit the following:

 - Confirmation from your adviser that you have (or will have) passed comps, held a proposal meeting, and will advance to candidacy by the end of the spring term.
-An email to Janet and Jered from your adviser is sufficient.
+An email to Seungahn and Maria from your adviser is sufficient.

 - Current curriculum vitae.